 Timesheet management can refer to the internal time-keeping systems or the more sophisticated vendor management systems which typically need to be outsourced.
-Traditionally, these information used to be handled through emails or faxes, which can prove to be extremely tedious and complex.
-Now, thanks to technological advances, attendance check and access permission now can be managed by automatic cards or biometric data.
-At CMC Global, we even took it a step further by implementing facial recognition to track staff’s attendance.
+Traditionally, this information used to be handled through emails or faxes, which can prove to be extremely tedious and complex.
+Now, thanks to technological advances, attendance checks and access permission now can be managed by automatic cards or biometric data.
+At CMC Global, we even took it a step further by implementing facial recognition to track staff attendance.

-All of these updates accumulate to workflow automation where back-office functions of the administrative department is carried smoothly and accurately.
+All of these updates accumulate to workflow automation where back-office functions of the administrative department are carried out smoothly and accurately.

 Finance and Accounting